Keeping Cats & Dogs Well with Pet Exams in Madison, WI

 Our veterinarians will tailor each pet exam to meet your cat’s or dog’s unique needs.
 Some of the services we commonly perform include:

 Parasites are a serious problem for our pets.
 Not only do they cause irritation and discomfort, but they can also cause disease.
 Fleas, ticks, and heartworms are the three most common parasites our pets face, but intestinal parasites can be a big problem too.
-Many flea, tick, and heartworm prevention products also prevent intestinal parasites so your cat or dog has complete coverage.
+Many flea, tick, and heartworm prevention products also prevent intestinal parasites so your dogs, cats, & small mammals has complete coverage.
 Despite our cold winters, year-round parasite prevention is essential!

 Here’s why you need to keep up with parasite prevention year-round: